w3f/polkadot-wiki/docs/learn/learn-opengov.md

 (for more information, see [Referenda Timeline](#referenda-timeline)), after which it will follow a specific [Track](#origins-and-tracks) which has a dedicated Origin.
 There are [15 Origins](../maintain/maintain-guides-opengov.md#origins-and-tracks-info), each with a different track.
 The origins and tracks parameters are preset values that set the duration of a referendum as well as how many referenda can be voted on simultaneously.
-For example, a treasury proposal can now be submitted in different tackss depending on the amount requested.
+For example, a treasury proposal can now be submitted in different tracks depending on the amount requested.
 A proposal for a small tip will need to be submitted in the Small Tipper track, while a proposal requiring substantial funds will need to be submitted to the Medium or Big Spender track.

 The [Polkadot Technical Fellowship](#the-technical-fellowship) can decide to [whitelist](#whitelisting) a proposal that will be enacted through the Whitelist Caller origin.
 Those proposals will have a shorter Lead-in, Confirmation, and Enactment period when compared to the Root Origin track.

 Each track has its own preset [Approval and Support](#approval-and-support) curves which are based on the origin's privileges.
 When both the approval and support criteria are satisfied for a specific period (called the confirmation period), the referenda passes and will be executed after the enactment period.

 All referenda within each track and across tracks can be voted on simultaneously (assuming track maximum capacity is not reached).

 OpenGov also comes with multi-role delegations where the token holder can assign voting power on different tracks to different entities who are experts in judging the referenda submitted to those tracks.
 For example, suppose a token holder does not have the technical background to consider the merits and vote on the referenda submitted to the Root track.
 In that case, they can delegate their voting power just for the Root track to a trusted expert who (according to them) acts in the best interest of the network protocol.
 In this way, token holders do not need to be up-to-date with governance matters and can still make their votes count through delegates.

 :::info Delegation Dashboard

 To easily delegate your votes you can use the [Polkadot Delegation Dashboard](https://delegation.polkadot.network/).
-See [this video tutorial](https://www.youtube.com/watch?v=tlh_KmWQiSQ) to know more about the dashboard and learn how to use it.
+See [this video tutorial](https://www.youtube.com/watch?v=RapBYZc5ZPo) to know more about the dashboard and learn how to use it.

 :::